 A guide to crime statistics in South Africa: what you need to knowComments 3

-Police Minister Nathi Mthethwa released South Africa’s 2012/13 national crime statistics on 19 September 2013.
-This guide, published by Africa Check in cooperation with the Institute for Security Studies ahead of the release and updated on 21/09/13, explains how to unpick the numbers.
+This guide, published by Africa Check in cooperation with the Institute for Security Studies, explains how to unpick the crime statistics.

 Researched by Nechama Brodie